SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/01_implementation_plans/17_modular_configuration_proposal.md

 The current configuration management for the Phoenix Hypervisor, centered around `phoenix_lxc_configs.json`, has served us well.
 However, as the number of services grows, this monolithic file presents challenges in maintainability, readability, and collaboration.

 This document proposes a transition to a modular, directory-based configuration structure.
 This evolution will enhance our ability to manage the system declaratively while making it more scalable and less prone to error.

+**Note:** This proposal was archived and superseded by the dispatcher-manager architecture, which addressed the core issues of maintainability and scalability by refactoring the orchestration logic rather than the configuration structure.

 ## 2. Current State Analysis